How to Find the Best Car Batteries

 FAQ’s About Car Batteries

-The battery life depends on whether it can be charged and how long can it hold the charge, so once you notice that the battery doesn’t hold the charge, it means that it’s time to change it.
+The life of a battery depends on whether it can be charged and how long can it hold the charge, so once you notice that the battery doesn’t hold the charge, it means that it’s time to change it.
 The conditions definitely are important and if your battery is kept under no excessive humidity and high temperatures, it will last up to 6 years.

 The battery usually needs to be charged when it is around 12.45 volts and automotive lead-acid batteries should be kept at higher than 75% charge in order to give their best performance.